 The three transformers designated 42IF123 must be modified for 20, 17, or 15 meter operation.
-(The 17 and 15 meter kits have not been designed yet but they will be in the future.)
+(The 17 and 15 meter kits have not been designed yet but we are thinking about it.)
 These transformers come from the factory resonant at around 10.7 mhz for typical IF use.
-In the ME30+, ME40+, and ME80+ series CW transceivers they do not need modification because the band pass can be lowered with external capacitors.
+In the ME30+, ME40+, and ME80+ series CW transceivers they do not need modification because the resonance can be lowered with external capacitors.
 Obviously the free resonance is about 10.7 mhz so for transceivers 20 meters and higher in frequency, the small tubular capacitor mounted in the base of the transformer needs to be carefully removed.

 The transformer on left has the capacitor broken out.